Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 <img src="/assets/horni.PNG" alt="A great timeline image drawn by me in paint." width="90%">

 And fair play to that, but...
-Shouldn't this topic be more openly discussed in public forums, i.e places of public discussion.
+Shouldn't this topic be more openly discussed in public forums, i.e places of public discussion?
 Should the science and psychology of attraction/crushes/love not be taught in schools for at least a bit, just like sex education is?

 Like yes, sex is a thing.
 Yes, STDs bad, yes use protection.
 But seeing as quite a large percentage of the people you're talking to are going to end up in at least some type of relationship, isn't it good to teach them about boundaries, the general process of dating, being in a healthy relationship, learning how to fight (because fights will happen), etc.?
 It feels criminal to leave such a large topic of humanity's reason of being here away from public eyes to learn from.

 Seriously, when do we learn about relationships?
 Why do we have to go through the horrible process of picking god awful matches, breakups, cheating, bad fighting, just because society deemed it 'weird' to talk and exchange information about the topic in public.
 Fuck you, weird's good!
 Before now (gaining that observation I started the blog with), I haven't really thought a lot about this whole scene of attraction/relationships.
 Yeah, the 'exploiting your limbic system' is a thing as well as a few simulated conversations of being with someone whomst I enjoy but that's not this topic at all.

+Seeing as most people will enter a long term relationship, it's better to come prepared, no?
+You might be spending the rest of your life with them.
+<a href='' class='tooltip'> Note. <span> Well, ~50% divorce rates might disagree with you.
+But does this statistic not reflect how bad people tend to be at maintaining healthy long term relationships? </span> </a>

 Tl;dr: Democratise the knowledge of relationships!
 Make it public domain and professionally taught as opposed to only knowledge gained from close peers/family.